anasch07/Auction-Lovester-Api/README.md

 `nest start --watch`

+## Using Swagger

+The Nest application includes support for [Swagger](https://swagger.io/), a popular API documentation tool.
+Swagger provides an interactive documentation and testing interface for your API, allowing you to easily test and debug your API endpoints.

+To access the Swagger interface, follow these steps:

+1. Start the Nest application by running `nest start` in the terminal or command prompt.
+2. Open a web browser and navigate to `http://localhost:3000/api`.
+3. You should now see the Swagger interface, displaying all the available API endpoints and their specifications.

+You can use the Swagger interface to test your API endpoints by sending requests and viewing the responses.
+This can be a valuable tool for debugging and testing your API before deploying it to production.

+We hope this addition helps you use Swagger in your Nest application effectively.

 ## Troubleshooting

 -   If you encounter any issues with the setup or running of the application, please refer to the documentation on the official website.
 -   If the issue persists, feel free to raise an issue on the repository.# Running the Nest Application

 This document provides instructions for running the Nest application on a computer.
 Before you begin, please make sure that you have the necessary software and hardware requirements.e an issue on the repository.

 ## Conclusion